CureApp/base-domain/README.md

 - BaseRepository connects to database, filesystem or other external data resources (settings needed).
 - BaseRepository saves specific BaseModel to data resources
 - BaseRepository read BaseModels from data resources
-- BaseRepository base BaseFactory (to generate BaseModel from data resources)
+- BaseRepository has BaseFactory (to generate BaseModel from data resources)

 #### ValueObject